Damian Marley: Welcome to Jamrock (2005)

 Marley released his third studio album Welcome to Jamrock which was released on 12 September 2005 in the United States and 13 September 2005 in the United Kingdom.
 The album sold 86,000 copies in its first week of release, and was eventually certified gold after selling 500,000 copies in the United States.

 Damian's half-brother, Stephen Marley, was a producer and co-writer of the hugely successful song of the same name.
-The lyrics to the single "Welcome to Jamrock", which was performed over a riddim produced by Sly and Robbie for Ini Kamoze some 20 years earlier, centred around poverty, politics and crime in Jamaica.
+The lyrics to the single "Welcome to Jamrock", which was performed over a riddim produced by Sly and Robbie for Ini Kamoze some 20 years earlier, centered around poverty, politics and crime in Jamaica.
 While the single was controversial at home over its perceived negative viewpoint of the island, many praised the content of the song.
 Dr Clinton Hutton, professor at the University of the West Indies, said of the single: "'Jamrock' uses the icon of the inner city, of alienation, of despair, of prejudice, but of hope, of Jamaican identity, to remind us of the fire of frustration, the fire of creativity, the fire of warning to open up our eyes and look within to the life we are living.
 And still some of us don't want to hear and to look and say enough is enough."
 The single reached number 13 on the UK Singles Chart and number 55 on the US Billboard Hot 100 chart.
 It was also number 100 on the Top 100 Songs of the Decade listing by Rolling Stone.

 Other notable singles from the album include "The Master Has Come Back", "Road to Zion" featuring Nas, and "Khaki Suit" featuring Bounty Killer and Eek-A-Mouse.